ishitta-iyer/sta314-project/README.md

 # sta314-project
-repo for model on PetImages dataset
+Repo for model on PetImages dataset